tibor9/webpage/content/authors/michele/_index.md

 # Below the line: a longer bio if you like
 ---
+ICRN Co-Founder and Chair.
 For more details about my background and my work, please visit my [website](https://www.michelebirtel.com).